gem5-X/gem5-X-NMC/README.md

 ### 1. Setting up the framework
 Firstly, full system images are required for being able to launch full system simulation.
 The ones used by us were obtained through the official [gem5X website](https://github.com/gem5-X/gem5-X).

-Once you obtain them, for consistency with the rest of this repository, please store the obtained disks and binaries in a folder named **"full_system_images"**x, directly inside the root folder, i.e. CrossLayerNMC.
+Once you obtain them, for consistency with the rest of this repository, please store the obtained disks and binaries in a folder named **"full_system_images"**, directly inside the root folder, i.e. CrossLayerNMC.

 To set up the framework, set the paths of the folders, build the docker image and install the needed libraries, run from the root folder of the repository: